woocommerce/pinterest-for-woocommerce/readme.txt

 == Changelog ==

+= 1.2.18 - 2023-04-11 =
+* Add - Automatic enhanced match support.
+* Add - Support to sync setting changes from Pinterest to the plugin.
+* Fix - Fatal error if cart is not set.

 = 1.2.17 - 2023-04-05 =
 * Add - Enhanced match documentation link.
 * Tweak - WC 7.6 compatibility.